YanaGlad/YanaGlad/README.md

     </a>
 </p>

-🎓 Student at Mirea Technological University AI Faculty

-💻 Middle Android Developer in Tinkoff
+💻 Android Developer in Tinkoff

 🚀 Enjoy DeepSpace app for people who are into space!
 Download it now with QR code: